polytan02/webapp_multi_ynh/README.md

 # Multi Instances Web App

-No FTP Support
+* No FTP Support

-Simply copy the sources of your web page in /var/www/webapp_multi/$domain/$path/
+* Simply copy the sources of your web page in /var/www/webapp_multi/$domain/$path/

+* Creation of a dedicated php-fpm socket